 Changing the default SSH port is most definitely security by obscurity, and most definitely shouldn’t be the only security measure put in place to protect against unauthorized remote system access over SSH.
-However, it is still damned effective against brute-force attacks and probes.
-Free up some system resources by changing the default port number; I’ll show you how it’s done in Fedora Linux.
+However, it’s still damned effective against brute-force attacks and probes.
+I’ll show you how you can free up some system resources by changing the default SSH port assignment in Fedora Linux.

 The practice of changing the default SSH port is equivalent to walling up your main entrance only to construct another identical entrance around the corner.
 Most foot traffic will walk up to the old entrance by the busy street and walk away when they don’t find the door.
-It doesn’t take much looking to find that there is another entrance just not where one expects to find one, which of course requires more time and effort.
+It doesn’t take much looking to find that there’s another entrance just not where one expects to find one, which, of course, requires more time and effort.
 The busy street is full of more easily accessible entrances to other buildings anyway so why even bother making an effort.
-It doesn’t really improve security, but it does reduce the number of people who are constantly knocking at the door while shouting out nonsense phrases trying to gain entry.
+It doesn’t improve security, but it does reduce the number of people who are constantly knocking at the door while shouting out nonsense phrases trying to gain entry.

-You should also change the port assignment in systemd socket (only some platforms).
-Run the following command to determine if you have to do this on your Linux distribution:
+You should also change the port assignment in systemd socket (only some platforms.)
+Run the following command to determine if you’ve to do this on your Linux distribution:

-If the file exist, an editor will open.
+If the file exists, an editor will open.
 Include the following to change the port assignment.
 Saving the file makes the change take effect.
 The line without a value unsets any previously set values (the old port number) from the default systemd socket unit file.
-You can skip this step if you get a message that say the file doesn’t exist.
+You can skip this step if you get a message that says the file doesn’t exist.

 Fedora Linux has Security Enhanced Linux (SELinux) and a firewall (FirewallD) enabled by default.
-The next few steps only apply to these systems on Fedora.
+The next few steps only apply to these systems on Fedora Linux.

 The configuration changes are now in place and you can reload the services to make them take effect:

 You should disconnect and reconnect to the server on the new port (